fh986/crowded-dynamic-fixation/README.md

 ## easyeyes_materials
 This folder contains materials needed for creating the EasyEyes experiment used in the study.
 One can upload the files to easyeyes.app to compile the experiment.

+## easyeyes_handshaking
+This folder contains codes and functions needed to record Eyelink data.
+To record data, install Psychtoolbox and CriticalSpacing, and run easyeyesHandshaking.m.

 ## data_include_forGaze_20ppl_paired
 This folder contains data from the 20 participants included for gaze analysis.